How Catastrophic is Your LLM? Certifying Risk in Conversation: ablation study

 \section{ablation study}

 In this section, we analyze the effect of hyperparameters on certification results.
 Table ~\ref{tab:default_hyperparams} shows the hyperparameters and their values used in the experiments.
 We conduct ablation studies on a randomly selected scenario from the dataset on \emph{Graph Path (harmful target constraint)} distribution.
-Unless otherwise stated, we certify Llama-3.3-70b-instruct.
+For Appendices~\ref{app:num-of-sample}--\ref{app:variance}, we certify Llama-3.3-70B-Instruct as they are model-agnostic; otherwise, we certify all evaluated LLMs.